 By far the best source of vitamin D is from the sun UVB rays.
 If however we take the UK (in particular the South of the UK) the UVB rays are insufficient for our bodies to make vitamin D between the months October to March.

 The suggested amount of sun exposure between April – September is 20 minutes per day to the face and arms.
 However this is an approximation – fairer skin people may require less time in the sun, and darker skin people will require longer.
 Obviously caution with excess sun exposure increasing the risk of skin cancer.
 Wearing sun cream (check moisturisers and make-up too) will limit the amount of UVB rays absorbed, as will clothing.
-Black and Asian people should consider taking the supplements all year round as they may require longer than 20 minutes sun exposure.
+People with darker skin should consider taking the supplements all year round as they may require longer than 20 minutes sun exposure.

 Where possible include foods which contain vitamin D (eggs, red meat, oily fish e.g. salmon, sardines, mackerel) as part of your regular balanced diet, but evidence suggests food alone is insufficient to provide the amount of vitamin D we require.